 Acura maintenance: cost, plans and service schedule

 Whether you’re interested in buying an Acura or you already own one, it’s a good idea to know how much upkeep you’re in for.
-We’ll break down what kind of maintenance you can expect, how much you can expect to spend keeping your Acura on the road and how that compares to other companies.
+We’ll break down maintenance costs and schedules, how much you can expect to spend keeping your Acura on the road and how that compares with other companies.

-- Acura has received mixed rankings for reliability over the last few years, which makes predicting repair costs difficult.
+Acura has long been considered a reliable brand.
+However, it has received mixed rankings for dependability over the past few years, which makes predicting maintenance and repair costs difficult.

 Acuras have a long-standing reputation for reliability, which usually translates to affordable maintenance and repairs.